IritaSee/robot-dog-mock-project/README.md

 QDRANT_COLLECTION_NAME=robot_dog_collection  # Qdrant collection name
 ```

+If there is any changes to the `.env` file, reload the terminal to load the new value.

 ## Docker Setup

 The project uses Qdrant as a vector database, which is configured in the `docker-compose.yaml` file.